hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 modifying the configuration simultaneously.
 This usually happens when using [Nitro Queries](../nitro/nitro-queries.md) that need to be tweaked, expanded, and/or added frequently.

+It's a common practice to separate fragments by application module and/or by the UI.
+Queries that are expected to suffer constant changes or improvements should be separated from more stable ones, or from the main configuration.

 A fragment configuration file takes the form:

     <?xml version="1.0"?>